openbracellc/topcatchy/source/posts/just-in-small-batch-of-jamaican-blue-mountain-in-store-next-week.html.md

 description: How to Rule the Branding Market?
 image: /images/uploads/ok.png
 ---
 Your online reputation can be your best asset or your worst liability.
 Employees with a solid personal brand have better results in marketing and sales compared to brands.
-For example, an employees lead are 10x times likelier to convert than others.
+For example, an employees lead are 10x times likely to convert than others.
 Personal branding has become a need for anyone looking to develop their business, land their dream job, or improve their career.

 When employees share brand messages on social platforms, they achieve a higher reach rate than messages shared by brands.
 Salespeople who use social selling, outsell 89 percent of those who don't.
 And marketers who focus on blogging, reach a 20x times increase in return on investment (ROI).
 So, here's a guide on developing a top-quality and efficient personal brand to grow your business and achieve unbeatable success.